United Arab Emirates

 Partners in an unincorporated partnership

-As a general rule, an unincorporated partnership will not be treated as a taxable person, i.e. the partnership is looked through and each partner is treated as a taxable person on their distributive share.
-This would mean each partner would be responsible for complying with UAE CT administration and compliance burdens and for paying UAE CT on their taxable income as if each carrying on independent business subject to UAE CT.
+As a general rule, an unincorporated partnership should not be treated as a taxable person, i.e. the partnership is looked through and each partner should be treated as an individual taxable person on its distributive share.
+Each partner would be responsible for the full UAE CT compliance as if each carrying on independent business subject to UAE CT.
 Assets, liabilities, income, and expenditure of the partnership should be allocated to each partner in accordance with their distributive share.

 Partners in an unincorporated partnership can make an irrevocable (save exceptional circumstances) application to the FTA for the unincorporated partnership to be treated as a taxable person, i.e. to be recognised as its own entity subject to UAE CT.
 Where this application is made, partners remain jointly and severally liable for the partnership’s CT liability.
 One partner will be appointed as the responsible partner for any UAE CT obligations and proceedings for the partnership.